Ragnar Skancke: Trials

 Following the May 1945 German capitulation in Norway and the rest of Europe, Skancke was put on trial for treason.
 He was convicted and sentenced to death in 1946.
 In March 1947, the Norwegian Supreme Court rejected Skancke's appeals and confirmed the sentence.
 In response to the confirmation of his sentence, Skancke attempted to get a retrial, presenting new evidence and witness testimonies.
 During this process, the mood in Norway largely changed with many calls for clemency for the former collaborationist minister.

 Execution

 As all calls for clemency were rejected Skancke was executed by firing squad at Akershus Fortress on 28 August 1948, the last person to be executed in Norway, which has since abolished capital punishment for all crimes, including war crimes and treason.
-Before his execution, the Norwegian High Court had received letters from 668 priests who begged for mercy on Skancke's behalf.
+Before his execution, the Norwegian High Court had received letters from 668 priests who asked for mercy on Skancke's behalf.
 Ragnar Skancke was one of only three Norwegian Nazi leaders to be executed for political crimes in the post-war legal purge, the others being Quisling and Internal affairs minister Albert Viljam Hagelin, all the 34 other Norwegians and Germans executed in the post war process having been convicted of murder, torture or systematic informing.